simonwmatthews/pyMelt/README.md

 A webapp version of the model is available here:
 [pymeltapp.swmatthews.com](http://pymeltapp.swmatthews.com)

+## dev_traces
+The dev_traces branch includes a forward model for rare-earth element concentrations in mantle melts.
+This is a work in progress.

 ## Introduction

 pyMelt is a python package for calculating the melting behaviour of mantle comprising multiple lithologies.
 The module implements the melting equations developed by Phipps Morgan (2001) to calculate the melting behaviour of mantle comprising any chosen lithology.